Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: The Aneris Logic

 In the last part of the invariant, the $\paxosbalcoh(\paxosmsgs)$ predicate simply requires that if $\paxosmsgTwoA{\paxosbal}{\paxosval} \in \paxosmsgs$ then $\osshot(\paxosbal, \paxosval)$ holds.
 This implies that by owning $\ospending(\paxosbal)$ you are the only entity that may propose a value for ballot $\paxosbal$ and it may never change.
 The $\paxosmsgcoh(\paxosmsgs)$ predicate ties the physical state of the program to the model using \Aneris{}-specific predicates for tracking the state of the network.
 This, for instance, forces acceptors and proposers to also add to the model state $\paxosmsgs$ any message they send over the network.
-Hence, to verify a proposer or an acceptor, the proof must open the invariant, use \ruleref{aneris-wp-atomic-take-step} to take a step in the model, and update the corresponding logical resources to close the invariant.
+Hence, to verify a proposer or an acceptor that sends a message, the proof must open the invariant, use \ruleref{aneris-take-step} to take a step in the model, and update the corresponding logical resources to close the invariant.
 Following this methodology, we give specifications of the following shape to the proposer and acceptor components:

 omitting Aneris-specific network connectives in the precondition; the postcondition for $\textlang{acceptor}$ may be $\FALSE$ as it does not terminate.
 We give a similar specification to the learner.
-Working in a modular program logic, we compose these specifications to prove both safety and the refinement relation for an arbitrary distributed system consisting of $n$ proposers, $m$ acceptors, and $k$ learners.
+Working in a modular program logic, we can compose these specifications to get a single specification for a distributed system with both proposers, acceptors, and learners.
+By applying the adequacy theorem to this specification we get that the implementation indeed refines the \TLA{} model of SDP.\footnote{The full Coq proof amounts to about 1100 lines of proof scripts.}

-Given the refinement relation for the full system, we can state and prove that the consistency property holds for all executions of the system.
+\paragraph{Consensus for the Implementation} Given the specification has been established for the implementation, we can state and prove that the consistency property holds for all executions by transporting the consistency property of the model.
 Let

-where $\ms$ is a set of physical messages and $m \sim M$ holds when $m$ is a serialized message corresponding to $M$.
+where $\ms$ is a set of physical messages and $m \sim s$ holds when $m$ is the serialization of the model message $s$.
 By picking a trace relation $\progmodrel_{\SDP}$ that requires messages in the model to correspond to messages in the program state (as implied by $\paxosmsgcoh(\paxosmsgs)$):